 To avoid blurring an intended subjective response, all frequencies above about 20-40Hz must first be removed from the noise.
 This results in a slow irregular wave form, much like what you might scribble on a piece of paper.
-When mixed with an entrainment signal, the product favourably resembles graphical output from a biophysical monitor.
+When mixed with an entrainment signal, the product favorably resembles graphical output from a biophysical monitor.
 Note that this technique differs qualitatively in both result and invoked operational scale from incorporation of so-called “sacred geometries”.
-The latter instead introduce universal structure as a means to cohere otherwise discrete domains.
+The latter instead introduce universal structure as a means to cohere otherwise discrete domains or dynamic processes.

 Elsewhere in this website, brain wave type frequencies have been described that are indicative of, and therefore capable of inducing, specific mental states.
 For demonstration purposes, we will choose the dominant Earth-ionosphere cavity (Schumann) resonance of 7.8Hz.
 Through a remarkable example of geo-biological synchronicity, it lies within the alpha EEG band clinically associated with a relaxed introspective state.

 The diagram at the top of this article is comprised of two manufactured circuit boards.
 One is a white noise generator, and the other a variable low pass “subwoofer” filter.
-Each is available from major global sellers online as a kit or ready-made module for $7-15 USD.
+Each is available from major global sellers online, either as kist or ready-made modules for $7-15 USD.
 The cut-off frequency of the filter was lowered to about 40Hz by soldering a 1uF tantalum capacitor in parallel with each of the two polyester capacitors (circled in yellow).
 Check the ground plane on the reverse side of the board to get polarity right.

 When operated from a 12VDC power supply, noise at a level of 2Vpp is fed into the filter.
 First turn the filter’s volume knob fully clockwise to maximum.
 Then rotate the cut-off knob counterclockwise from fully clockwise until most of the higher frequency content is removed, but not so much that the voltage level drops below about 100mVpp.
 For accuracy, the above adjustment should be monitored upon an oscilloscope as per the image above.
 Otherwise, one must rely entirely upon the subjective “feel” of the output once aerially propagated.
 Although not shown in the diagram, if the resulting 100mVpp random wave is mixed with an independently generated 2Vpp entrainment signal, an ideal ratio is created between the two of 1:20.